yairchu/awesome-structure-editors/README.md

 - Project structure: 💵 Commercial, 🎓 Academic, ♡ Accepts donations
 - UX: 📖 Uses text files, ⤴️ Visual programming, ⌨️ Text editing like UX
 - Target languages: 👶 New language, λ Functional, ｟ Lisp-based, ☕ JavaScript/TypeScript, 🧰 Language Workbench
+- Platform support: 🌐 Works in browser, 🪟 Microsoft Windows only
-- Other: 🔨 Is in some production use, 🌐 Works in browser, 👨‍👩‍👧‍👦 Not intended for programmers, 文 Localization support
+- Other: 🔨 Is in some production use, 👨‍👩‍👧‍👦 Not intended for programmers, 文 Localization support

 | Project | Properties | Description | Written in | ⭐️ | Updated
 |--------:|:----------:|:------------|:----------:|:--:|:-------: